open-source-tabletop/cadence-wargame-system/collections/_modules/scraplands-showdown.md

 #### Destructible

 Any terrain with the destructible keyword counts as having Defence of 3, Toughness of 3, and 1 Hit Point.
 If reduced to 0 Hit Points it is removed from the table.

-#### Ramps

-Ramps are a special type of terrain that allow your car to make spectacular jumps across other cars or terrain.

-A ramp should have a clear entry line where it begins and can be moved onto, and an end where the car will exit from.
-A car must move onto a ramp through the entry line and have enough remaining movement to move entirely past the ramp.
-Moving into a ramp in any other way is treated as solid terrain.

-If the car moves so that it leaves the ramp through the correct exit line it adds 2 inches to it's remaining movement and may ignore intervening terrain object of height 1 and other cars that are entirely within 6 inches of the ramp.
-At the end of the movement the car takes a control check.

-If the car moves off the ramp through any part not the correct exit it will complete it's move as normal, colliding with any cars or terrain as normal.
-If it does not have enough movement to be placed in a clear area of terrain the car is wrecked, and removed from the game.

 ## Building a Team